 Regulatory decisions related to agricultural biotechnology are influenced by political pressure, mostly from vocal anti-biotech NGOs.
 Some of these outspoken organizations are appointed as members of the government's food safety and biotechnology risk review committees and use this position as a way to pressure the government to introduce more stringent biotech regulations.
-The draft revision to the Food Sanitation Act to expand biotech labeling requirements to any product made of biotech grain is a good example of the political influence of vocal anti-biotech NGOs.
+For example, politically influential anti-biotech NGOs have put forth a draft revision to the Food Sanitation Act that would expand biotech labeling requirements to any product made of biotech grain.